 We all need money to survive, right?
 Of course.
 We all want to earn as much as we can, right?
 Right.

 Using this affirmation has kept my mind in a receiving state.
-It opens you up to earning opportunities and keeps your hard earned money in your bank account.
+It opens you up to earning opportunities and keeps your hard-earned money in your bank account.
 It removes blocks and feelings that money doesn’t come easily.

 Remember when your parents said money doesn’t grow on trees?
 This is the affirmation to cancel that one out.

-Use it every day, you won’t regret it.
+Use it every day.
+You won’t regret it.

 I am worthy of financial success.
 I am worthy of ______ success.

-I’ve given you a fill in the blank option here too.
+I’ve given you a fill-in-the-blank option here too.
 You can insert almost anything in there.
 Career, relationship…you get the idea.

 I am peace, love, and happiness.

-When things aren’t going as planned and anxiety sneaks up on you, its easy to throw in the towel and give up.
+When things aren’t going as planned, and anxiety sneaks up on you, it’s easy to throw in the towel and give up.

 Some days will suck.
 You’ll get dragged into the weeds.
 You’ll get pulled into all the dark places your mind can muster.

 Which sounds better to you?
 I can bet you’re all for happiness.
-So am I. So the next time someone else or even your own brain are getting down on you, tell yourself that you are a being of peace, love, and happiness.
+So am I. So the next time someone else or even your own brain is getting down on you, tell yourself that you are a being of peace, love, and happiness.